 The two brothers were taken captive following the invasion of Malwa by Ayn al-Mulk Multani in 1305.
 They were sent to Delhi as slaves.
 They were raised by Malik Shadi, the naib-i-khas-i-hajib of Alauddin.
 There, they pretended to be passive homosexuals in Sultan’s service in order to retain their rank and position.

-Alauddin died in 1316, and his slave-general Malik Kafur crowned the puppet king Shihabuddin Omar.
-Soon after, Malik Kafur was assassinated, and Mubarak Shah, Shihabuddin’s half-brother, claimed the crown.
+Alauddin died in 1316.
+His slave-general Malik Kafur crowned the puppet king Shihabuddin Omar.
+Soon after, Malik Kafur was assassinated.
+And then, Mubarak Shah, Shihabuddin’s half-brother, claimed the crown.

 Hasan was given the title Khusrau Khan by Mubarak Shah.
 Khusrau Khan was elevated to the position of vazir within a year.
 Mubarak Shah named Khusrau Khan’s brother Husamuddin as the governor of Gujarat.

 If you’re an aspirant planning to take History as an optional for UPSC, don’t forget to check our following blogs:

 Key Points About Khusrau Khan’s Rise to Throne